 I sent in my spreadsheet.
 Where are the updates?

-Please allow a few days for updates to be made.
-During busy times (especially around February 15) please allow one or two weeks.
-Allow yourself plenty of time to get organized for spring.
+Please allow a few days for updates to be made - They are processed manually only during office hours.
+If a letter writer states a letter was sent, please do not ask the office unless a few days have passed.
+During busy times (especially around February 15) please allow at least two weeks as there are usually 100+ letters in the queue to be recorded.
+Allow yourself plenty of time to get organized for Spring.
 We suggest submitting spreadsheets as soon as you start requesting letters — even if it's summertime.
 If you send your spreadsheet near the committee deadline it will take considerable time for the office to process it.
 We will process requests on a first-come first-served basis.